Flow Equivalence of G-SFTs: Background

-A {\em basic elementary matrix} is a matrix $E_{st}(x)$, which denotes a square matrix equal to the identity except for perhaps the off-diagonal $st$ entry (so, $s\neq t$), which is equal to $x$.
-Suppose $g\in G$, $E=E_{st}(g)$ and $A$ is a square matrix over $\Z_+G$ such that $g$ is a summand of $A(i,j)$.
+A {\em basic elementary matrix} is a matrix $E_{st}(x)$, which denotes a square matrix equal to the identity except for perhaps the off-diagonal $st$ entry (so, $s\neq t$), which is equal to an element $x$ of $\ZG$.
+Suppose $E=E_{st}(g)$ and $A$ is a square matrix over $\Z_+G$ such that $g$ is a summand of $A(i,j)$ (i.e., $g\in G$ and the coefficient of $g$ in $A(i,j)$ is positive).
 Then we say that each of the equivalences

-is a {\em basic positive $\ZZ G$ equivalence}.
+is a {\em basic positive $\ZZ G$-equivalence}.
 Here the equivalences $(E,I)$ and $(I,E)$ are {\em forward} and the other two are {\em backward}.
-An equivalence $(U,V):\rep{I-A}\to \rep{I-B}$ is a {\em positive $\ZZ G$ equivalence} if it is a composition of basic positive equivalences.
+An equivalence $(U,V):\rep{I-A}\to \rep{I-B}$ is a {\em positive $\ZZ G$-equivalence} if it is a composition of basic positive equivalences.

 A basic positive equivalence $\rep{I-A}\to \rep{I-B}$ induces a $G$-flow equivalence $T_A \to T_B$.
-Every $G$-flow equivalence $T_A \to T_B$ is induced (up to isotopy, see \cite[Section 6]{mb:fesftpf}) by a {\em positive $\ZZ G$ equivalence}.
+Every $G$-flow equivalence $T_A \to T_B$ is induced (up to isotopy, see \cite[Section 6]{mb:fesftpf}) by a {\em positive $\ZZ G$-equivalence}.
 For a justification of this claim, we refer to \cite{BSullivan}; for more on its place in the positive K-theory classifications for symbolic dynamics, see \cite{Boylepositivek}.

 The elementary group $\text{El}(n,\Z G )$ is the group of $n\times n$ matrices which are products of basic elementary matrices.
-A positive equivalence $(I-A)\to (I-B)$ through $n\times n$ matrices is an $\text{El}(n,\Z G )$ equivalence, but in general, an $\textnormal{El}(n,\Z G)$ equivalence need not be} a positive $\ZZ G$ equivalence, even if $\overline A$ is primitive (see for instance \cite[Example 4.3]{BSullivan}).
-Therefore, we do not in general have that an equivalence $\rep{I-A}\to \rep{I-B}$ induces a $G$-flow equivalence $T_A \to T_B$, but we will in Theorem \ref{theoremfactor} show that if $A$ and $B$ satisfy certain conditions, and the equivalence $(U,V):\rep{I-A}\to \rep{I-B}$ preserves certain structures (the poset structure and cycle components (see later in this section), and the coset structure (see Section \ref{sec:coset})), then it must be a positive $\ZZ G$ equivalence and thus induce a $G$-flow equivalence $T_A \to T_B$ (see Theorem \ref{classification}).
+A positive equivalence $(I-A)\to (I-B)$ through $n\times n$ matrices is an $\text{El}(n,\Z G )$ equivalence, but in general, an $\textnormal{El}(n,\Z G)$ equivalence need not be a positive $\ZZ G$ equivalence, even if $\overline A$ is primitive (see for instance \cite[Example 4.3]{BSullivan}).
+Therefore, we do not in general have that an equivalence $\rep{I-A}\to \rep{I-B}$ induces a $G$-flow equivalence $T_A \to T_B$.
+Still, we will in Theorem \ref{theoremfactor} show that if $A$ and $B$ satisfy specified conditions, and the equivalence $(U,V):\rep{I-A}\to \rep{I-B}$ preserves {specified structures (the poset structure, the cycle components (see later in this section) and the coset structure (see Section \ref{sec:coset})), then it must be a positive $\ZZ G$-equivalence and thus induce a $G$-flow equivalence $T_A \to T_B$ (see Theorem \ref{classification}).

-For the proofs in Appendices \ref{cohomologyappendix} and \ref{permutation appendix}, we will use the graphical viewpoint described next (this description can also be founded in \cite{BSullivan}).
+For the proofs in Appendices \ref{cohomologyappendix} and \ref{permutation appendix}, we will use the graphical viewpoint described next (this description can also be found in \cite{BSullivan}).